SpagoAsparago/kingdom-of-ds-hacking.github.io/src/gen4/guides/field/pt_hgss-hpbar.md

 For Platinum, if 2x speed is enough for your needs, you can use [Cy's Hex Macros](https://github.com/dev-cyw/Cy-s-Hex-Macros/releases/tag/v1.2).

 Run the program and select the arm9.bin in your DSPRE's extracted folder, then click the appropriate button.
 When you load your project in DSPRE in order to export the ROM, remember to **not** re-extract it.

 ## Hex Editing
-If you're using HGSS or want a different speed for Platinum, you need to hex edit.
+If you're using HGSS or want a different speed for Platinum, you need to hex edit the appropriate files.
+All offsets provided are based on the US ROM(s) and might be different on another version.

 ### Extracting the files